LiliaFramework/Lilia/docs/docs/hooks/gamemode_hooks.md

 **Returns:**

-* boolean|nil: false to block, nil to allow.
+* boolean|nil: non-nil values override the result; return `nil` to allow built‑in checks to decide.

 **Example Usage:**